sxie22/GASP-python/docs/usage.md

    * **shape**

 Specifies the dimensionality of the structures.
-Four different values may be given:
+Five different values may be given:

 1. The keyword **bulk**, which specifies that the algorithm should search for bulk (3D) structures.
 This is the default.